 There is no such thing as “secure” remote access.

 Want to learn more about OT remote access?
-Join our next webinar: “13 Ways To Break “Secure” OT Remote Access Systems”
+Watch our webinar: “13 Ways To Break “Secure” OT Remote Access Systems”

 Question 1: For SRA into OT systems, does your vendor provide IT-grade protection we HOPE can detect attacks in time, or do they provide hardware-enforced, engineering-grade protection?